fukurosan/kiwicomponents/docs/tooltips.md

 ## Styling

-The Kiwi Component tooltips can be styled using CSS variables.
+Tooltips can be styled using CSS variables.

 The following variables can be set: